GSA-TTS/10x-website/investments/06-investing-in-customer-experience.md

 ### Resources for formerly incarcerated people

 10x looked at how we can deliver a centralized resource to help people recently released from prison get the support they need to avoid reoffending by reentering society successfully.

+### Shareable, Scalable Public Feedback Tools

+The public wants to report complaints and feedback to government agencies, but difficult intake methods and slow, inconsistent responses create a frustrating experience.
+10x is developing a shared report portal as a service to streamline the submission process and help agencies respond to public concerns.

 ---